jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     4:8: Error (1010): 'value' expected by parser 'entry', but »rose"\nBuil...« found instead!

-After adding suitable `resume`-clauses for those symbols the definition of which contain the mantatory marker `§`, all errors are reported in a single pass::
+After adding suitable `resume`-clauses for those symbols the definition of which contain the mandatory marker `§`, all errors are reported in a single pass::

     >>> config_grammar = '''